 Posts that add insight or motivation to a topic are very popular.

-They don't actually teach anything – but they help readers get insight into the situation.
+They don’t actually teach anything – but they help readers get insight into the situation.
 People love to read success/warning posts.
-It equips them for what they will face.
+It equips them with what they will face.

 Examples of Perspective and Motivational Posts

 - Explain how a situation was handled

 These posts can have even more value by including a video explaining the concepts.

 8. Profile Blog Posts (7 Blog Post Ideas)